-The time between the first and second eye for cataract surgery can vary.
-It depends on several factors, including a person’s initial recovery and preferences.
+How long a person must wait between the first and second eye for cataract surgery can vary.
+It depends on several factors, including their initial recovery and preferences.

 Doctors typically only perform the surgery on one eye at a time.
 This is to ensure the first eye heals without complications before operating on the second eye.